apdavison/fairgraph/doc/contributing.rst

 --------------------------

-Anyone is welcome to review a pull request, although only project maintainers are able to merge them. do the CI test pass? review the code - at least one person give feedback - be sure to thank the contributor, especially if it is a first time contribution!
+Anyone is welcome to review a pull request, although only project maintainers are able to merge them.

+- do the CI test pass?
+- review the code - at least one person
+- give feedback - be sure to thank the contributor, especially if it is a first time contribution!

 Making a release
 ----------------

-Add a section in :file:`/doc/source/whatisnew.rst` for the release.
+Add a section in :file:`/doc/release_notes.rst` for the release.

-First check that the version string (in :file:`pyproject.toml`, :file:`fairgraph/__init__.py` and :file:`doc/conf.py`) is correct.
+First check that the version string (in :file:`pyproject.toml` and :file:`fairgraph/__init__.py`) is correct.

 To build source and wheel packages::